-- Serve the public interest - Promote global awareness and multi-cultural education through curriculum, service learning, and programs serving the community - · Provide access to information and resources efficiently, cost effectively, accurately, and in the format requested by the community - Work with educational and business partners to create and expand training and career programs to respond to local/regional employment needs - Maintain ongoing coverage of important local events and activities
+- Serve the public interest - · Promote global awareness and multi-cultural education through curriculum, service learning, and programs serving the community - Provide access to information and resources efficiently, cost effectively, accurately, and in the format requested by the community - Work with educational and business partners to create and expand training and career programs to respond to local/regional employment needs - Maintain ongoing coverage of important local events and activities - Support and enhance the opportunities for non-public school children in Carroll County

-- College enrollment is projected to decrease to approximately 3,000 full-time equivalent (FTE) students in FY 16, down from 3,149 in FY 14. - In addition to direct funding, the County also provides in-kind support to the College and the Library.
+- College enrollment is projected to decrease with 3,001 full time equivalent (FTE) students in FY 16, down from 3,149 in FY 14. - In addition to direct funding, the County also provides in-kind support to the College and the Library.
 The buildings used by these organizations are County property.
 Utilities and maintenance of these buildings is provided for in the County's Facilities budget as part of Public Works. - State funding to the Library is expected to increase slightly while funding to the College will be reduced in FY 16. - The budgets for the Cable Regulatory Commission and the Community Media Center are fully funded with revenue generated by the Cable Franchise Fee.

-- Carroll County Public Library increases due to a 2.5% operating increase and OPEB allocation. - The Community Media Center increases due to anticipated cable fee collections and to adjust for actual revenues collected in FY
+- Carroll County Public Library increases due to a 2.5% operating increase and OPEB allocation. - The Community Media Center increases due to anticipated cable fee collections and to adjust for actual revenues collected in FY 14.